FudaWiki/fudawiki-files/mekurifuda.md

 |**10 (Maid**)|October|![Icon for month 10](/hanafuda/icons/monthicon_10.png =20x)|[Maple](/en/hanafuda/suits/maple)|
 |**11 (Horse)**|November|![Icon for month 6](/hanafuda/icons/monthicon_6.png =20x)|[Peony](/en/hanafuda/suits/peony)|
 |**12 (King)**|December|![Icon for month 2](/hanafuda/icons/monthicon_2.png =20x)|[Plum Blossom](/en/hanafuda/suits/plum-blossom)|

+In the Nagoya month sequence, four of the months were shuffled about.
+The purpose seems to be so that the **Willow suit**, which has three scoring cards, takes the role of the **number 2** in a mekurifuda deck, which also has three scoring cards (*it is also worth mentioning that it is impossible to play certain mekuri games with a hanafuda deck if the standard month sequence is used, unless one junk of each month is marked to distinguish it from the other*), and that the **Phoenix card** takes the role of the **6 of Clubs** in a mekurifuda deck, which is usually overprinted with a gold 壽 (*kotobuki*, 'longevity').

 The **highest scoring** card of each month (except for Willow; it's the Swallow card) correspond to the **Clubs** suit of mekurifuda.